Skip to main content

 Another aspect of developing a strong self-concept and self-esteem is learning to use self-care practices.
 Caregivers who are aware of self-care practices can model them for children.

 Self-care is an active choice to engage in the activities that are required to gain or maintain an optimal level of overall health.
-This includes not just the physical, but the psychological, emotional, social, and spiritual components of an individual's well-being.
-In your role as the manager you can create an environment that supports the staff and children to engage in self-care.
+This includes not just the physical, but the psychological, emotional, social, and spiritual components of an individual’s well-being.
+In your role as the Program Manager, you can create an environment that supports the staff and children to engage in self-care.
 Your own self-care practices can be a starting place to demonstrate the importance of self-care for staff and children.

 The environments in which we work can have a significant influence on our well-being and on our level of self-care.